-Diatance From The House
+Distance From the House

-Contractors often excavate for the septic tank and system at the same time he digs the footings for the house.
-In some instances, contractors will place the septic tank much closer to the structure because it is easier and will require less piping.
-You, the homeowner, will ultimately be responsible the placement of the tank, so monitor the situation as your home is constructed.
+Contractors often excavate for the septic tank and system at the same time that they dig the footings for the house.
+In some instances, they may place the septic tank much closer to the structure because it's easier and requires less piping.
+You, the homeowner, will ultimately be responsible for the placement of the tank, though, so closely monitor the situation as your home is being constructed.